jamie-houston/jamie-houston.github.io/_posts/2025-11-07-ai-showdown-planning-perfect-thanksgiving-turkey.md

 ### 1. Real-World Constraints

 This wasn't "solve for X" math.
-It was **"work backwards from a hard deadline while accounting for multiple dependencies."** That's exactly what we ask AI to do in software planning, project management, and logistics.
+It was **"work backwards from a hard deadline while accounting for multiple dependencies and recurring interruptions."** That's exactly what we ask AI to do in software planning, project management, and logistics.

-If an AI can't figure out when to start brining a turkey to eat at 5pm, should I trust it to plan a deployment schedule?
+If an AI can't figure out when to start cooking a turkey (with basting reminders!) to eat at 5pm, should I trust it to plan a deployment schedule with health checks and rollback windows?

 ### 2. Attention to Detail